How to Get an Agent so You Can

 I made my first short film in 1999.
 It got sold for TV broadcast.
 Selling your first short is almost unheard of.
 Since then I have other shorts up to 40 minutes long on TV, and have won 14 awards at festivals.
 To win awards, the writing has to be good.

 Now I want to sell one or more of my feature scripts to Hollywood.
 I found out it is hard to do, but not impossible.
 I do know that I am on the right track with my huge email list and the tips I share in my ebook.
 I offer it now at a low price to help others and to help with my bills.
 I confidently offer it with a money back guarantee because I know it is a good deal.
+Spending just $5.95 on this could change your whole life.

 This ebook took two months to create.
 My homepage